 The Effect of Community and Technical College Course Work on Annual Earnings for the Training Benefits Program (2006-2009) report analyzes the effect of the unemployment insurance TB Program on the earnings of TB Program participants, with a particular focus on the training completed.
 This report was prepared in accordance with the provisions of the WDQI Grant and we acknowledge the financial support of the United States Department of Labor through the Work Force Data Quality Initiative Grant.

 These studies were prepared in accordance with the Revised Code of Washington, section 50.22.157.
-Earlier reports are available in the report library.
+The Training Benefits Program report has changed from an annual to a five-year report.
+The next one will be published December 2021.